If you have decided to install a water heater yourself to save money or to test your DIY plumbing skills, we suggest you may want to reconsider.

 If placed in a location where it could be bumped, strap the tank down or otherwise secure it.
 A bump may not tip over a heater full of water, but it can loosen fittings and cause leaks to develop.
 People who install a water heater in areas of seismic activity are required to secure it with seismic straps.

-Water heaters in garages must be protected by wheel stops/curbing, bollocks or other structure to prevent vehicles from hitting them.
+Water heaters in garages must be protected by wheel stops/curbing, bollocks or other structures to prevent vehicles from hitting them.

 Gas and electric lines also must be fastened in place.
 It’s bad enough to trip on a gas line in a dark attic but even worse if you loosen a connection and cause a gas leak.
 Use conduit to protect electrical lines.
 Although not required in attics, it’s a good idea to secure the electric lines inside conduit in areas where there is foot traffic.
 Electrical wiring throughout the circuit must be the right gauge to handle the demands of the water heater.